Lets Get To Know Coach Lee...

-One must be doing an activity with a clear goal and progress, and you must be receiving immediate feedback.
-When that happens, your action and awareness become merged, you move on impulse without consciously thinking, your experience of time gets altered.
+One must be doing an activity with a clear goal and experiencing progress, and you must be receiving immediate feedback.
+When that happens, your actions and awareness become merged, you move on impulse without consciously thinking, your experience of time becomes altered.

-Whenever i played against my friends, i already won the battle before the match started.
-They stood no chance because the battle was already won during my training.
+Whenever I played against my friends, I already won the battle before the match started.
+They stood no chance against me because the battle was already won during my training.

 They Didn’t Think I Could Do It...

-In a short time my training started getting results.
-In my first year in high school i began destroying my opponents on the court, people could not believe their eyes.
-When i was in 2nd year of high school, i reached the finals of the high school national championships.
-In my 3rd year of high school, i went on to win the national seniors championships.
+In a short time my training started getting phenomenal results.
+In my first year in high school I began destroying my opponents on the court, people could not believe their eyes.
+When I was in my 2nd year of high school, I reached the finals of the high school National Championships.
+In my 3rd year of high school, I went on to win the National Seniors Championships.

-Unfortunately the government wasn’t financially well off at this time, so they could not send players abroad.
+Unfortunately the government wasn’t financially well off during this era of badminton, so they could not send players abroad.

-At the age of 23 I became a university badminton trainer, and i became Korea’s national team coach.
-Which was interesting because i was a coach while all my friends were players.
-My desire in life was to become the best coach, and I was fortunate to have started so early because I’ve seen so many changes with badminton.
+At the age of 23 I became a university badminton trainer, and I became Korea’s national team coach.
+Which was interesting because I was a coach while all my friends were players.
+My desire in life was to become the best coach, and I was fortunate to have started so early because I’ve seen so many changes within badminton.